ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 layer.
 These lead to the stack overflows.

 ### Performance

-The application is optimized for:
-- Efficient image processing
-- Token generation with a limit of 800 tokens
-- Real-time JSON parsing and display

 You may find that running outside the debugger boosts performance.
 You can do this in Xcode by pressing cmd-opt-r and unchecking "Debug Executable".